BYU-CS-Discord/CSBot/README.md

 A bot to help manage the activities and community of BYU's Computer Science Discord server.

-This project is meant as a successor to [Ze-Kaiser](https://github.com/ArkenStorm/Ze-Kaiser), whose original contributors are as follows:
+This project is meant as a successor to [Ze-Kaiser](https://github.com/ArkenStorm/Ze-Kaiser), whose original contributors are as follows, in alphabetical order:

 - [**ArkenStorm**](https://github.com/ArkenStorm)
 - [**Carterworks**](https://github.com/Carterworks)